isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     };

 This class is a resource handle.
 It manages the lifetime of the `T`s.
-To do so, `Vector` must define or delete [the set of special operations](#Rc-five) (constructors, a destructor, etc.).
+To do so, `Vector` must define or delete [the copy, move, and destruction operations](#Rc-five).

 ##### Example